Skip to main content

 Webhooks

 Webhooks allow you to receive real-time notifications about key events in your GlycanAge integration.
-Instead of polling our API for status updates, webhooks will automatically notify your system when important events occur, such as when reports are ready or order statuses change.
+Instead of polling our API for status updates, webhooks will automatically notify your system when important events occur.

 Overview